apache/hudi/rfc/rfc-61/rfc-61.md

 when user query such a snapshot's external table, engines like Spark/Presto will get the savepoint timestamp from external table's properties then pass back to Hudi for time travel

+### Clean service
+Normal savepoint will never be cleaned in Clean service, but a tagged savepoint is cleanable since it could be out-of-date.

 ### Operations
 * Create Snapshot View
-  create savepoint on a specific commit, meanwhile, create a new Hive external table name tablename_YYYYMMDD, add table storage properties as.of.instant=savepoint's timestamp， this table has the same basepath with the original one
+  create savepoint on a specific commit, meanwhile, create a new external table name tablename_YYYYMMDD, add as.of.instant={savepoint's timestamp} into external table storage properties ， this table has the same basepath with the original Hudi table
 ```sql
 call create_snapshot_view(table => 'hudi_table', commit_Time => 'commit_timestamp_from_timeline', snapshot_table => 'snapshot_hive_table');
 ```